How to Reset Genie Garage Door Opener After Power Outage

 The worst part about being in the dark is not knowing when it will end and having no way to access things like food or medicine left in our refrigerators and freezers.
 So you might want to make sure you keep these items up high if possible because there’s nothing worse than opening up your fridge only to find everything has gone wrong during the time without power.
 Read on to know more!

-10 Ways on How to Reset Genie Garage Door Opener After Power Outage
+10 Ways How to Reset Genie Garage Door Opener After Power Outage:

 1. Check the Circuit Breaker:

 If the circuit breaker is on, you should be able to reset it with a simple flip.
 However, if it’s off, you will have to turn it back on before attempting to open your garage door.
-The same goes for the power switch in case there is one inside or near your garage.
+The same goes for the power switch if there is one inside or near your garage.
+Make sure to check it and turn it on if needed.
+It’s also a good idea to check any other areas in your home that might have tripped a breaker during the power outage.

 2. Check the Battery:

 Reset your garage door opener if the digital display reads “LOC” or shows an error code.
 If this is the case, you may have to replace the battery.
-But, first, remove it from its compartment and replace it with a fresh 9-volt alkaline battery.
+But first, remove it from its compartment and replace it with a fresh 9-volt alkaline battery.
+The digital display should then change to “CL,” indicating that the code has been cleared.
+But, if your battery is in good condition, you may need to adjust the device.
+The best way to do this is by consulting the owner’s manual for your specific model.

 3. Check the Fuse: